gordon-cs/gordon-360-api/README.md

 `api/cms/slider` Get the content for the dashboard slide.

-### Profile
+### Profiles
 What is it?
-Profile info of users.
+Resource that represents users' profiles.

+Differences from GoSite:
+- Only displaying city and country as home address.
+(When the viewer is a student.
+Police, super admin, faculty and staff should still see all the information for home address)
+- Displaying minors.
+- On campus was changed to display more general information rather than completely getting rid of it like GoSite does now.
+(Shows on/off campus)

 ##### GET

 `api/profiles` Get profile info of the current logged in user.

-`api/profiles/:username` Get profile info of a user with username as a parameter.
+`api/profiles/:username` Get profile info of a user with username `username` as a parameter.

-`api/profiles/role/:usename` Get college role of a user with username as a parameter, college roles: god(super admin), faculty and staff,student and police.
+`api/profiles/role/:usename` Get college role of a user with username `username` as a parameter --- College roles: god(super admin), faculty and staff, student and police.

-`api/profiles/Image/` Get profile image of the current logged in user.Image is stored in a base 64 string.
+`api/profiles/Image/` Get profile image of the current logged in user.
+Image is stored in a base 64 string.

-`api/profiles/Image/:username` Get the profile image(s) of a user with username as a parameter.Image is stored in a base 64 string.
+`api/profiles/Image/:username` Get the profile image(s) of a user with username `username` as a parameter.
+Image is stored in a base 64 string.
+Police, super admin, faculty and staff can view both default and preferred profile image of students.
+Only police and super admin can view both images of everyone including faculty and staff.

 ##### POST